Data Hub

 Core Mental Model

-- Global Map (singleton for the session)
+appKey) - Global (one map for the whole session)

 How To Set Values (Action Editor)